Architecture: Historic treatises

 According to Vitruvius, the architect should strive to fulfill each of these three attributes as well as possible.
 Leon Battista Alberti, who elaborates on the ideas of Vitruvius in his treatise, De re aedificatoria, saw beauty primarily as a matter of proportion, although ornament also played a part.
-For Alberti, the rules of proportion were those that governed the idealized human figure, the Golden mean.
+For Alberti, the rules of proportion were those that governed the idealized human figure, the golden mean.
 The most important aspect of beauty was, therefore, an inherent part of an object, rather than something applied superficially, and was based on universal, recognizable truths.
 The notion of style in the arts was not developed until the 16th century, with the writing of Giorgio Vasari.
 By the 18th century, his Lives of the Most Excellent Painters, Sculptors, and Architects had been translated into Italian, French, Spanish, and English.

 In the 16th century, Italian Mannerist architect, painter and theorist Sebastiano Serlio wrote Tutte L'Opere D'Architettura et Prospetiva (Complete Works on Architecture and Perspective).
 This treatise exerted immense influence throughout Europe, being the first handbook that emphasized the practical rather than the theoretical aspects of architecture, and it was the first to catalog the five orders.

 In the early 19th century, Augustus Welby Northmore Pugin wrote Contrasts (1836) that, as the title suggested, contrasted the modern, industrial world, which he disparaged, with an idealized image of neo-medieval world.
 Gothic architecture, Pugin believed, was the only "true Christian form of architecture."
 The 19th-century English art critic, John Ruskin, in his Seven Lamps of Architecture, published 1849, was much narrower in his view of what constituted architecture.
-Architecture was the "art which so disposes and adorns the edifices raised by men … that the sight of them" contributes "to his mental health, power, and pleasure".
+Architecture was the "art which so disposes and adorns the edifices raised by men ... that the sight of them" contributes "to his mental health, power, and pleasure".
 For Ruskin, the aesthetic was of overriding significance.
 His work goes on to state that a building is not truly a work of architecture unless it is in some way "adorned".
 For Ruskin, a well-constructed, well-proportioned, functional building needed string courses or rustication, at the very least.

-On the difference between the ideals of architecture and mere construction, the renowned 20th-century architect Le Corbusier wrote: "You employ stone, wood, and concrete, and with these materials you build houses and palaces: that is construction.
+On the difference between the ideals of architecture and mere construction, the 20th-century architect Le Corbusier wrote: "You employ stone, wood, and concrete, and with these materials you build houses and palaces: that is construction.
 Ingenuity is at work.
 But suddenly you touch my heart, you do me good.
 I am happy and I say: This is beautiful.
 That is Architecture".
-Le Corbusier's contemporary Ludwig Mies van der Rohe said "Architecture starts when you carefully put two bricks together.
+Le Corbusier's contemporary Ludwig Mies van der Rohe is said to have stated in a 1959 interview that "architecture starts when you carefully put two bricks together.
 There it begins."